nesevis/exhaust/docs/EXAMINE-generator-testing.md

 > [!Tip]
 > `10/10 deciles` means the generator spread across its entire range. `3/10` means it clustered and is worth investigating.
 >
-> These types of issues can usually be resolved by changing the `scaling` parameter of your generator.
+> Clustering usually means the scaling doesn't match the range width.
+Pass a `scaling:` parameter to adjust.
+For example, `.int(in: 0...1000)` defaults to no scaling (uniform), but `.int(in: 0...1000, scaling: .linear)` ramps from small values upward.
+Collection lengths accept the same parameter: `.array(length: 0...100, scaling: .constant)` disables ramping and samples the full length range uniformly from the start.

 ### Correctness checks

 - **Reflection round-trip**: each generated value is reflected back through the generator and the recovered choice tree is compared against the generation tree.
 A mismatch indicates a bug in a `mapped` or `bound` backward function, or a lossy mapping (such as unordered sets or dictionaries where reflection cannot recover the original element order).
+Forward-only generators (those using `.map` or `.bind` without a backward direction) are reported.
+Synthesised generators skip this check automatically.
 - **Replay determinism** (opt-in): when a trailing comparison closure is provided, each sample's choice tree is replayed twice and the two values are compared using the closure.
 A mismatch indicates non-determinism in the generator or its output type.
 - **Filter health**: for filtered generators, the acceptance rate and CGS tuning effectiveness are reported.